Alternative Search Engines

 Better Web Browsers

-For me it’s Firefox all the way.
 Google Chrome, as with Apple’s Safari and Microsoft’s Edge are all part of massive companies with various ethical issues.
-Firefox, from the non-profit Mozilla Foundation is the only independent browser and is completely open source.
+Firefox, from the non-profit Mozilla Foundation is completely open source.
+Other good options are Brave, Epic, Falkon, Firefox Focus (for mobile), LibreWolf, Tor and Vivaldi.

 Gee, no Gmail

 There are so many email providers out there that I cannot list them all.
-I personally use Mailbox.org with Thunderbird as my desktop email client and Canary as my tablet email client.
-For more options check out Ethical Net’s comprehensive list of Gmail alternatives.
+I personally use Thunderbird as my desktop email client.
+If you need an email address try out Proton or Tuta.
+For more options check out Ethical Net’s comprehensive list of Gmail alternatives or skip ahead to my Opt Open Source page for more options.

 Google Drive